RoadMapToAnything/RoadMapToAnything/_CONTRIBUTING.md

 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.

 ## Detailed Workflow
+git clone (from your fork).
+git branch (include new branchName). git checkout `your-branch-name` # Do your work here using:
+# after completing ur work
+git commit from your features branch (Use # for waffle.io) git pull --rebase upstream master . #updating any changes. git push origin featureBranch . be awesome and go submit a pull request. git checkout master git pull upstream master go to line 31 and repeat

 ### Fork the repo